nordicenergy/ICO-STO-Platform/README.md

 https://drive.google.com/open?id=1qjK4TP0lzUG-0L676_Y2Nw2YqpPylc4C

-# Platform for Launching ICO/STO Token Sales
+# Platform for Launching ICO & STO Token Sales

-### Platform with features required to launch and manage the our token sales and community management:
+#### Platform with features required to launch and manage the our token sales and community management:

 Token Sale Dashboard is a unique platform which allows to conducting ICO/STOs, pre-sales, token sales, and crowdfunding campaigns through automating processes and introducing business models in all four essential ICO/STO components: Technology solution, Legal solution, Business and Marketing solutions.